top of page

 Reveal, The Center for Investigative Reporting

-While in graduate school, I moonlit as a production assistant on the award-winning audio team of reporters, producers, and engineers churning out weekly episodes.
+While in graduate school, Brett moonlit as a production assistant on the award-winning audio team of reporters, producers, and engineers churning out weekly episodes.

-I worked on investigative projects from pitch to publish: archival research, pulling great takes, editing, mixing, and honing my amateur sound design skills.
-In June 2021, I got to help produce a show I co-reported: the methane hour, Emission Control.
+She worked on investigative projects from pitch to publish: archival research, pulling great takes, editing, mixing, and honing my amateur sound design skills.
+In June 2021, she got to help produce a show she co-reported: the methane hour, Emission Control.

 production and research